aws-amplify/docs/docs/lib/utilities/fragments/hub.md

 ### Authentication Events

-Amplify's `Auth` category publishes in the `auth` channel when 'signIn', 'signUp', and 'signOut' events happen.
+Amplify's `Auth` category publishes in the `auth` channel when 'signIn', 'signUp', 'tokenRefresh' and 'signOut' events happen.
 You can listen and act upon those event notifications.

 ```javascript
 import { Hub, Logger } from 'aws-amplify';